apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Sample response

-A successful request returns an HTTP `200 OK` and an empty response body.
+A successful request returns an HTTP `200 OK` message code and an empty response body.

-### Remove datasource automatic compaction configuration
+### Remove automatic compaction configuration

 Removes the automatic compaction configuration for a datasource.
 This updates the compaction status of the datasource to "Not enabled."